Close up photo of glasses sitting on a book someone is reading while receiving in home care

 Aged Care Assessment

-To qualify for a Home Care Package or any other government care subsidy (such as for post-hospital transitional care), you’ll first need an Aged Care Assessment.
+To qualify for Support at Home (previously a Home Care Package) or any other government care subsidy (such as for post-hospital transitional care), you’ll first need an Aged Care Assessment.
 This is a simple process where health professionals ask you about your health needs.
-The assessment will determine whether you qualify for a Home Care Package, and how intensive your care needs are.
+The assessment will determine whether you qualify for Support at Home, and how intensive your care needs are.

 ‘Assessment’ sounds scary.
 Don’t worry; it’s more of a chat over a Nescafe and a biscuit.
 It takes place in your home (or in hospital if you’re waiting to be discharged).
 Your needs, opinions and preferences are central to the assessment.